ignite/cli/packaging/README.md

 snap install ignite_0.0.0_amd64.snap --dangerous --classic
 ```

-A [github action](../.github/workflows/release-binary.yml) is used to build and publish the Snap at each released.
+A [github action](../.github/workflows/release-binary.yml) is used to build and publish the Snap at each release.

 ## HomeBrew